 - Emotional wisdom skills, like, effective belief systems, tools to snap out of overthinking patterns (or rumination), self-regulating the nervous system, connection with the body to observe the sensations and build emotional tolerance, etc.

-- Other healthy practices, like, eating well, getting enough sleep, staying hydrated, engaging in some form of regular exercise, spending time in nature, and having a reflection practice.
+- Other healthy practices, like, eating well, getting enough sleep, staying hydrated, engaging in some form of regular exercise, spending time in nature, and having a reflective practice.

 - Social support of family members, friends, community, and the society at large.

-- Professional support of a coach, therapist, guide, teacher.
+- Professional support of a coach, therapist, guide, and teacher.

 Dr. Joe Dispenza is one of my favorite authors.
-He has combined ancient wisdom with quantum physics & neuroscience, and given us Breaking the Habit of Being Yourself (Amazon.com) (Amazon.in)!
+He has combined ancient wisdom with quantum physics & neuroscience, and given us Breaking the Habit of Being Yourself!
 It gives you the conceptual understanding along with a practical toolkit to shift things from deep within yourself.
 No wonder, it has raving reviews!
 Give it a read.

 Can We Reduce The Duration Of Feeling Emotional Pain?